last updated: July 30, 2017

 And if there’s one thing I’ve learned from a decade of internet publishing, it’s that things change fast.
 And when I’m faced with the fact that to stay in business, in the literal sense, I either need to hang up the closed sign or change my strategy, both choices are just fine.

 As for me, this looks like less blog posting, and more podcasting and book writing.
-Less Facebooking and more Instagramming (only because I enjoy the latter more than the former).
 Less analytics-analyzing and more people connecting.

-Publishing online can still be both both and profitable, if you’re willing to both be yourself, and change game plans when the rules change.
+Publishing online can still be both enjoyable and profitable if you’re willing to both be yourself and change game plans when the rules change.
 I’m willing to do both these things.
 So I am.